 082 389 2024 / (044) 343 2415

-Joy has been with The EDGE for three years and certainly is an integral part of the team.
-Energetically handling advertising enquiries, chasing artwork, keeping clients happy and heading off to source new business from George to Knysna, her positivity and faith in humankind are more than admirable.
+Joy has been with The EDGE for five years and certainly is an integral part of the team.
+Energetically handling advertising inquiries, chasing artwork, keeping clients happy and heading off to source new business from George to Knysna, her positivity and faith in humankind is more than admirable.

 Proof Reader: Nikki Jones ❷

 (No dialogue shall be entered into).

 After more than ten years wielding her red pen at The EDGE, Nikki is not only passionate about making sure our ‘i’s are dotted and ‘t’s crossed- she also assists in assessing what is and isn’t suitable for reading consumption in a community newspaper.

 With 15 years at The EDGE Margie is the backbone of the business, and normally the voice of sanity that keeps it on track and viable as a newspaper.
 She not only handles all the figure work, billing and money collection, but also manages the office, keeps the rest of us in line (almost) and controls the classified advertising.
 When deadline day is on – she gets stuck in and assists with page make up too.
 (Possibly the only bookkeeper in the world who is proficient in Corel Draw!)

 Co-owner of The EDGE since its inception in 1998, Kel is responsible for advert design as well as the layout of the newspaper up to print stage.
 She stares seemingly impossible deadlines in the face without breaking a sweat, even when they whoosh past, and somehow always comes up trumps with a great looking paper.

 ❺ Editor and lifter of heavy things: Bomber Webb